Swag3009/swag3009.github.io/_posts/2025-07-31-PixelCompute.md

 On top of that, the work environment was unstable, people were getting terminated regularly.
 During my three-month internship, I saw at least 20 people getting terminated.
 That kept me in constant fear, always thinking I’d be next.
 And without realizing it, I started manifesting that fear.

 By the time I realized this negativity was destroying my performance, it was too late.
-I had stopped focusing on learning my only goal became finishing things.
+I had stopped focusing on learning, my only goal became finishing things.
 Fear of losing, fear of missing out, fear of not being enough, it all took over.

 And my body responded.
 My allergy spiraled out of control.
 I was again going through the same pain I had in my first year when I was first diagnosed with chronic urticaria.
 It felt like I had returned to square one.